Ludvík Svoboda: Presidency

-After the ending of the Antonín Novotný regime, in the period known as the Prague Spring, Svoboda was elected President of Czechoslovakia on 30 March 1968, on the recommendation of Alexander Dubček, the First Secretary.
+In early 1968, Antonín Novotný was forced to resign, a pivotal moment leading to the Prague Spring.
+Svoboda was elected President of Czechoslovakia on 30 March 1968, on the recommendation of Alexander Dubček, the First Secretary.
 He was an acceptable candidate for both Czechs and Slovaks, and as a war hero and a victim of the purges of the early 1950s, he enjoyed a very high esteem among the population.

 President Svoboda was mildly supportive of the reform process of the new Party leadership until the Warsaw Pact intervention in August 1968.
-On 17 August 1968, at a meeting with the Soviet ambassador, Stepan Chervonenko, Svoboda warned against an invasion, saying it would be a "catastrophe" and would cause the peoples of Czechoslovakia "to lose all faith in the Soviet Union for many generations to come...Don't you dare resort to military means to resolve the situation".
+On 17 August 1968, at a meeting with the Soviet ambassador, Stepan Chervonenko, Svoboda warned against an invasion, saying it would be a "catastrophe" and would cause the peoples of Czechoslovakia "to lose all faith in the Soviet Union for many generations to come ...
+Don't you dare resort to military means to resolve the situation".
 Horrified at his experiences in two world wars, he signed an order preventing the Czechoslovak Army from getting involved with the invading Warsaw Pact troops.
 He traveled to Moscow in order to secure the release of Dubček and the other reform leaders, who had been kidnapped by the invading forces.
 However, when Svoboda arrived, Leonid Brezhnev demanded that he appoint a "peasant-workers' government" in order to give credence to the planned official line—that hardliners in the KSČ (Czechoslovak Communist Party) had themselves requested the invasion.
 Svoboda not only refused, but threatened to put a bullet into his head in the presence of Brezhnev unless Dubček and the other reformists were released.

-Nevertheless, Svoboda could do nothing to prevent Brezhnev from forcing the Czechoslovak representatives to sign the notorious Moscow protocols, which meant a factual capitulation as they were kept secret and provided the Warsaw Pact armies with a factual licence to a "temporary stay" (as it was called later at an October parliamentary session) in Czechoslovakia.
-The protocols also obliged the Party leadership to promote political, cultural and other changes to stop the reform process.
-Svoboda also supported Minister of Defence Martin Dzúr, who ordered the Czechoslovak army to not show any resistance.
+Nevertheless, Svoboda could do nothing to prevent Brezhnev from forcing the Czechoslovak representatives to sign the notorious Moscow protocols.
+These were kept secret and permitted what an October parliamentary session would euphemistically call a "temporary stay" for Warsaw Pact armies in Czechoslovakia.
+The protocols also mandated the Party leadership to promote political, cultural and other changes to stop the reform process.
+Svoboda also supported Minister of Defence Martin Dzúr, who ordered the Czechoslovak army not to show any resistance.